justifi-tech/web-component-library/.changeset/quick-wolves-share.md

 ---
-"@justifi/webcomponents": minor
+'@justifi/webcomponents': minor
 ---

-Added an errorEvent to all components
+Added an error-event to all components